salestrip/hr/Senior Back End Developer.md

 What we need now is our #1 NodeJS hire, so please browse the job description below and get in touch if it's something you could be interested in!

 # Senior Back End Developer - Central London
 As said above, we're looking for the first person to hire into our team to build the foundations (and beyond!) of the SalesTrip Engine.
-Responsibilities
+You will ideally be someone with deep technical roots, and that enjoys designing holistic solutions.

 ## Responsibilities
 - You will have a joint responsibility in technology selection, and platform architecture design
 - You will jointly design our microservices architecture and resultant APIs